 I later met you in 1977 in Maastricht when you played at the International Tapien Tournament for the Army and knocked out our local professional club MVV.
 How come you ended up in Holland?

 I was promoted by the Army and posted to the NATO base at Maastricht.
 Shortly after my arrival I was asked to put together a team for that tournament so I rounded up all the best British players I could find in both Germany and Holland.
-Again, it was circumstances, having taught the Dutch how to play football in the first round (joke), and Germany in the final after extra-time, one thing lead to another and I ended up with MVV on a part-time basis.
+Again, it was circumstances, and I ended up with MVV on a part-time basis.

 From there to PSV, but with a different approach this time?